trainman419/namniart.com/_posts/2020-06-01-linux-multicast.markdown

 ### IPv4 Multicast to Ethernet Layer 2 address mapping

-To allow switches to handle IPv4 multicast traffic with minmal knowledge of IPv4, each IPv4 multicast address is mapped to an Ethernet MAC address by [Section 6.4 of RFC-1112](https://tools.ietf.org/html/rfc1112#section-6.4).
+To allow switches to handle IPv4 multicast traffic with minimal knowledge of IPv4, each IPv4 multicast address is mapped to an Ethernet MAC address by [Section 6.4 of RFC-1112](https://tools.ietf.org/html/rfc1112#section-6.4).
 The lower 23 bits of the IPv4 multicast address are placed in the lower 23 bits of the `01:00:5E:00:00:00` MAC address to create the Ethernet multicast address.
 (This results in multiple IPv4 multicast addresses mapping to the same Ethernet address).

 ### Multicast vs IGMP
 When working with multicast, it is important to recognize that IPv4 multicast, Ethernet multicast, and IGMP are related but separate protocols.
 IGMP is used to dynamically define and manage multicast groups on a network, but the actual packet forwarding is handled by the network switches based on the packet's Ethernet multicast address, and by routers based on the packet's IPv4 multicast address.